Explore Our Garden Wildlife Blog

 It has a distinctive high-pitched ‘tschissik’ or ‘tschissip’ and, also a ‘ tschik’.
 Their song is a combination of repeated twittering call-notes uttered both in flight and when perched.

-These birds nest from mid-April onwards.
-Prefers their nests in holes or crevices in buildings, rocks, cliffs, trees etc. They will also nest on the ground and in old, abandoned nests.
+These birds nest from mid-April onwards, preferring to nest in holes or crevices in buildings, rocks, cliffs, trees etc. They will also nest on the ground and in old, abandoned nests.
 The nest consists of a mixture of dry grasses, lined with horsehair, wool and feathers.
 The female builds the nest alone.

 Five or six, greyish to blue-white, eggs are laid.
 These are often speckled and streaked brownish and grey.
-The female incubates for a period of twelve to fourteen days.
-They young are tended by both parents and leave the nest after fourteen to fifteen days.
-Two or three broods in Southerly areas and normally one in the Northern regions.
+The female incubates for a period of 12 to 14 days.
+The

 Feeder – Not suitable